 The primary development of a reading brain occurs between birth and three years old.
 Recognizing the critical nature of brain development, teachers in the Katherine Hamm Center apply research-based strategies to promote early literacy with even the youngest students – and guide them as they develop the language necessary for critical thinking.

 Children are never silenced at the Atlanta Speech School.
-Instead, the environment of mutual respect instills in them an expectation of real connection and fulfillment.
+Instead, an environment of mutual respect instills in them an expectation of real connection and fulfillment.

-In Hamm classrooms, there are children who are deaf or hard of hearing working alongside peers with typical hearing, in a rich environment of listening and spoken language.
-Developing relationships with other children and adults, learning to communicate and practicing conversational partnership are integrated into all aspects of each child’s school day.
+In the twos, threes and fours Hamm classrooms, children who are deaf or hard of hearing work alongside peers with typical hearing.
+The environment is rich in listening and spoken language.
+Students develop through relationship and conversational partnership with other children and staff during all aspects of their school day.

-In addition to academics, our school-age children (3s – 4s) participate in enriching activities that include music, PE, occupational therapy/physical education, art, and media.
+In addition to academics, our preschoolers participate in enriching activities that include music, PE, occupational therapy/physical education, art, and media.
 Classroom teachers collaborate with enrichment teachers to integrate and bolster language development.

 Audiological Support for Young Learners